xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 32768
      - Qwen1.5-MoE is a transformer-based MoE decoder-only language model pretrained on a large amount of data.

+   * - :ref:`qwen2-audio <models_llm_qwen2-audio>`
+     - chat, audio
+     - 32768
+     - Qwen2-Audio: A large-scale audio-language model which is capable of accepting various audio signal inputs and performing audio analysis or direct textual responses with regard to speech instructions.

+   * - :ref:`qwen2-audio-instruct <models_llm_qwen2-audio-instruct>`
+     - chat, audio
+     - 32768
+     - Qwen2-Audio: A large-scale audio-language model which is capable of accepting various audio signal inputs and performing audio analysis or direct textual responses with regard to speech instructions.

    * - :ref:`qwen2-instruct <models_llm_qwen2-instruct>`
      - chat, tools
      - 32768